LukeRoss00/gta5-real-mod/README.md

 NUMPAD 2    Toggle stereo rendering (alternate eyes) - on at start NUMPAD 3    Toggle darts/tennis FOV override - on at start
 ```

+**Edit:** *since Release 3, the defaults for some of those settings can be customized by editing the* `RealVR.ini` *file.
+The mod will not overwrite this file, so even if you tweak the options using the hotkeys, the initial values that you set by manually editing* `RealVR.ini` *will be preserved for the next run.*

 # Even more advanced resolution tweaking